Two significant meetings took place in the previous chapter:

 - Simeon was absorbed by Judah and eventually scattered outside of Israel.
 Very little is heard of them after Solomon's reign.

-- Levi, of course, was the tribe that Moses and Aaron come from and the priests and temple servants were assigned from this tribe.
+- Levi, of course, was the tribe that Moses and Aaron came from and the priests and temple servants were assigned from this tribe.

 - They were not given land but dwelt in cities given to them.